Hugh Jackman To Return To Broadway In Revival Of ‘The Music Man’

 Hugh Jackman is set to make his return to Broadway with a revival of the classic The Music Man, according to a report in Variety.
 The show will be the Logan actor’s first return to a live stage musical production in over a decade, so it’s guaranteed to be a hard-to-get ticket.
-And it could also mark a boon to Jackman’s trophy shelf, if all goes as before: the last time Jackman did a stage musical it was The Boy From Oz, which resulted in him taking home a Tony Award for best actor in 2004.
+And it could also mark a boon to Jackman’s trophy shelf if all goes as before.
+The last time Jackman did a stage musical was The Boy From Oz, which resulted in him taking home a Tony Award for best actor in 2004.

 Scott Rudin is set to produce the show, coming off the successful run of another star-studded revival with Bette Midler headlining a production of Hello Dolly.

 The Music Man will feature Jackman in the lead role of Harold Hill, con artist extraordinaire, a role made famous by Robert Preston who first brought it to the stage in 1957, then reprised the role for the 1962 film version.
-Some of the songs featured in the show include “(Ya Got) Trouble,” “Seventy-Six Trombones” and “Gary, Indiana.”
+Some of the songs featured in the show include “(Ya Got) Trouble,” “Seventy-Six Trombones,” and “Gary, Indiana.”

 The Music Man.
 Broadway.
 October 22, 2020. @MusicManBway pic.twitter.com/th4NVkpk6h